 - Malware –software used to damage or defraud.

-Ways to prevent business email compromise
+Ways to detect and prevent business email compromise (BEC)

 As well as diverting funds, BEC can lead to ransomware taking control of accounts or files obtained until payment is made to release them.